J1939 Data Logger - Easy Truck Fleet Telematics (WiFi, 4G)

 - Pro specs: The CANedge2 is a unique combination of professional-grade CAN logging - with the convenience of telematics

 - Zero fees: You only pay for the hardware - all software/APIs are 100% free and open source

 - Simple-to-use: The device is simple-to-use and lets you start small, gradually scaling to more advanced setups

-- Zero lock-in: Data is upload to your own server via your own WiFi access points - meaning there is no vendor lock-in
+- Zero lock-in: Data is uploaded to your own server via your WiFi access points - meaning there is no vendor lock-in

 - Interoperable: data & config files use standard formats (MDF4, JSON), easing integration and enabling use of your favorite tools

 - Secure: The device can encrypt data & passwords on the SD (e.g. for GDPR/CCPA compliance) - and upload data via HTTPS